What the best vacuum cleaner has

 Do you have stairs?
-If you'll be cleaning stairs
+If you'll

-you.
+stairs with you.
 Also, some vacuum cleaners have special tools designed to make

 Will you be cleaning pet hair?
-Pet hair is
+Pet hair

-one of the vacuum industry's biggest challenges.
+is one of the vacuum industry's biggest challenges.
 A few vacuum cleaners have

 attachments designed specifically to clean up after your furry friends, such as

 a rubberized upholstery tool with knobs that grab pet hair from fabric.

 What types of surfaces will you be vacuuming?
 Not all vacuum cleaners are created equal when it comes to

 carpet-cleaning performance, and some have more issues with bare floors than